jsakamoto/PublishSPAforGitHubPages.Build/README.md

 This feature will work well to all site types of GitHub pages, such as "Project site", "User site", and "Organization site".

 If you want to specify the base URL by yourself, you can do it by setting the base URL  to `GHPagesBase` MSBuild property explicitly.

+### Enable fetching pre-compressed assembly files. (for a Blazor WebAssembly site)

+If the `index.html` contains the reference of the Blazor WebAssembly loader script file, this package injects the custom loader script into the `index.html` to enable fetching pre-compressed assembly files (.dll.br).

+If you disable this behavior, set `GHPagesInjectBrotliLoader` MSBuild property to `false`.

 ### Works with "GitHub Actions" to deploy it to GitHub page site